Everleigh Club: Closing

 The Everleigh sisters operated their brothel as a place of luxury, made available only to wealthier and more prominent clients.
 This made it more difficult when it came time for reform.
 Other brothels during this time period simply were raided by the police and shut down, but because the Everleigh Club in particular had such a reputation for its high standards and exclusivity, officials were not able to dismantle the club so easily.

 The Chicago Vice Commission sought to close the Everleigh Club and the entire red-light district of Chicago in an attempt to rehabilitate prostitutes, curb the spread of venereal disease, and cease the crime and violence that often were associated with prostitution (not necessarily within the Everleigh Club).
 Because of the Everleigh sisters and their lavish club, prostitution during this time period became a glamorized activity, which made it harder to eradicate.
 Local politics played a large role in deciding how and when the club would be shut down.
-The Everleigh sisters were known for their tendency to bribe local aldermen to look the other way when it came to legal manners.
+The Everleigh sisters were known for their tendency to bribe local aldermen to look the other way when it came to legal matters.
 Following a 1910 Vice Commission report that noted there were nearly 600 brothels in Chicago, Mayor Carter Harrison Jr. ordered the Everleigh Club to be closed on October 24, 1911.
 The sisters retired with an estimated $1 million in cash and traveled in Europe, then eventually changed their name back to Lester and settled in New York City.
 When their brothel business closed, Ada was 45 years old and Minna was 47 years old.

 Minna, always the more outspoken of the two, responded philosophically, stating "If the Mayor says we must close, that settles it...I'll close up shop and walk out with a smile on my face."
 And so they did.
 She later stated "If it weren't for married men, we couldn't have carried on at all, and if it weren't for cheating married women, we could have made another million."

 Shortly after the brothel was closed, Minna Everleigh testified against Chicago aldermen "Bathhouse" John Coughlin and "Hinky Dink" Kenna.
 Although Everleigh announced she would make her testimony public, threats by "Big Jim" Colosimo to kill Minna and her sister if the testimony were made public kept her silent.
 Nevertheless, Chief Justice Harry Olson of Chicago's Municipal Court released her testimony that outlined the schedule of graft due to the aldermen in return for allowing operations to continue in the Levee District.

 The building that housed the Everleigh Club eventually was razed in July 1933.
 Today, the Chicago Housing Authority's Hilliard Homes, designed by Bertrand Goldberg, stand on the site.